lulen11/cake-homework/README.md

 * I used ESLint configuration.
 I'm very familiar with ESLint config and it makes me a faster developer.
 Setting a standard and automating my formatting.

 * Styling choices:  I’m also very familiar with Tailwind CSS but again, I’m faster without it.
 I prefer to use Sass and to set up my projects with CSS modules.
+More on that below.

 * Defined routes using App Router because it’s simply more familiar to me having used this set up in my last few projects.
 I also am familiar with the pages directory but now it feels like a legacy option.
 I prefer the layouts, nested routing and the organisation for scalability.

-Then to finalise the initial setup, I created a git repository, initialised git in my project and linked the two.
+To finalise the initial setup, I created a git repository, initialised git in my project and linked the two.
 I made my first commit on main, then branched off to `development` to show you how I would normally work on a development branch (or a feature branch) to collaborate and secure version control.

 From there, I set up the foundational styles for the Cake brand—setting up colour and typography variables, among other essentials.
 I spent a bit of time laying these foundations which I was happy to do because I wanted the code to be clean & well-structured from the start.
 I appreciate consistent and efficient workflows and wanted to demonstrate my workflow as scalable and adaptable for future needs.